cromemcos/public/README.md

 - Explicitly agree by reply of email to cromemcos@gmail.com to the following terms

-- You are free to download some or all of this Github
+- You are free to download some or all of the Github https://github.com/cromemcos/m

 - The resources provided are for non commercial and non profit usage only